I am at war. With these shoes.

 You know what really grinds my gears?
 That these stupid shoes are backless.
 They’re supposed to NOT let stinkiness happen.
 And you know what else?
 They are the only pair of shoes I own that do this.

-The shoe gods said, “Leslie, you may have your perfect pair of summer shoes, but they must come at a price of two stinky feet.
+The shoe gods said, “Betty, you may have your perfect pair of summer shoes, but they must come at a price of two stinky feet.
 Sorry, dummy.”

 So I’ve tried a hundred easy, benign things here, and I finally gave up and did the following slightly psychotic, borderline obsessive things.
 So far, they have worked.
 WONDERS.